HowProgrammingWorks/SelfAssessment/Skills/Paradigms.md

   - Getters, Setters 🖐️ used
   - Public fields 🖐️ used
   - Private fields 🖐️ used
-  - Field declarations
+  - Field declarations🖐️ used
   - Inheritance
-  - Parent class
+  - Parent class👂 heard
   - Polymorphism 🖐️ used
   - Abstract class
-  - Interface
+  - Interface🖐️ used
   - Encapsulation
   - Hidden class 🖐️ used
   - Object form